 Government employees know all too well that public participation is a requirement for most projects in their communities.
 In years past, a widely adopted public involvement process looked something like this:

-- Public information meeting is held where a government representative presents the project.
+- A public information meeting is held where a government representative presents the project.

 - Citizens in attendance ask questions and the representative answers those questions, and then the project moved forward.